adept-thu/CAMO-MOT/README.md

 # CAMO-MOT

-This is the official code release of the paper [CAMO-MOT: Combined Appearance-Motion Optimization for 3D Multi-Object Tracking with Camera-LiDAR Fusion](https://arxiv.org/abs/2209.02540).
+This is the official repo release of the paper [CAMO-MOT: Combined Appearance-Motion Optimization for 3D Multi-Object Tracking with Camera-LiDAR Fusion](https://arxiv.org/abs/2209.02540).

 ## News

 - 2022-09-08.
 CAMO-MOT is released on [arXiv](https://arxiv.org/abs/2209.02540):slightly_smiling_face:.
 - 2022-08-04.
 We rank **first** among all methods on **nuScenes** Dataset for [Tracking](https://www.nuscenes.org/tracking?externalData=all&mapData=all&modalities=Any):blush:.
 - 2022-08-03.
 We rank **4th** among all methods on **KITTI** Dataset for [MOT](http://www.cvlibs.net/datasets/kitti/eval_tracking.php):grinning:.

-We are still working on writing the documentations and cleaning up the code.
-And we will release our model on **nuScenes/KITTI** and paper as soon as possible:smiley:.

 ## Results